-Eastbourne College and the Halford Hewitt Tournament
+The Founding of the OEGS and participation in the Halford Hewitt Tournament

 The Halford Hewitt was founded in 1924 and today involves the old boys (and sometimes girls) from 64 English and Scottish public schools which each field five foursomes pairs, making 640 competitors in all.
 It is played each Spring at Royal Cinque Ports and Royal St George’s Golf Clubs with a Plate competition for teams that have lost in the first round at Prince’s Golf Club.